Skip to content

-Can You Speed Up THCA Elimination?
+How To Speed Up THCA Elimination

-|It all started with a green cannabis smoothie and a very bad idea.
+It all started with a green cannabis smoothie and a very bad idea.

 A while ago, my brother, our family's personal 'wellness explorer,' blended raw cannabis leaves into his morning drink.
 The reason is obvious: all around the internet, THCA (found in raw cannabis) is trending as a "natural anti-inflammatory."
 Unlike THC, it is harmless and isn't intoxicating.